casey/boot/README.md

 ## Scoring

 0. Rules:

-    0. Aside from one-time costs, a proper metamachine should not require ongoing funding to continue functioning.
+    i.
+Aside from one-time costs, a proper metamachine should not require ongoing funding to continue functioning.
 You may find [this list](https://github.com/ripienaar/free-for-dev/blob/master/README.md) of free resources useful.

 1. Create a graph of your metamachine.
 Nodes are services, machines, and APIs.
 Edges are interactions.